-- Neat, combed, and out of eyes. - No distracting styles (including but not limited to hair wraps, color, etc.) are permitted. - Hair bows and headbands should be school uniform colors only (blue, white, yellow, beige, red, or school plaid), of appropriate size and free of sequins, glitter, decoration, or charms.
+- Neat, combed, and out of eyes. - No distracting styles (including but not limited to hair wraps, color, etc.) are permitted. - Hair bows and headbands should be school uniform colors only, of appropriate size and free of sequins, glitter, decoration, or charms.